hoppscotch/hoppscotch/README.md

  - Access APIs served in non-HTTPS (`http://`, `localhost`, etc.)

 _Proxy is hosted by ApolloTV - [Privacy policy](https://apollotv.xyz/legal)_

+📜 **Pre-Request Scripts β**: Snippets of code associated with a request that are executed before the request is sent.

+**Use-cases:**
+ - Including the timestamp in the request headers
+ - Sending a random alphanumeric string in the URL parameters

+_Pre-Request Scripts is an experimental feature and is in Public Beta testing_ _Requests with Pre-Request Scripts are indicated in History entries_

 ## Demo 🚀 [![Website](https://img.shields.io/website-up-down-green-red/https/shields.io.svg?label=website)](https://postwoman.io)